Global hyperbolicity in higher signatures: Global hyperbolicity in higher signature

-The projection $T$ is still an isometry on the orthogonal of its fibers for the metric $g'_N = 2 g_N$ on $N$ and $g'_M$ on $M$.
-Since $g'_M \geqslant g_M$, the Riemannian manifold $(M, g'_M)$ is still complete.
-Furthermore, every causal immersion for $g$ is timelike for $g'$, thus by the same reasoning as before, the map $T \circ f$ must be a diffeomorphism, hence the result on causal immersions.

-Since it is enough to prove the Cauchy property on smooth maps, we have shown that $T : M \rightarrow N$ is a Cauchy time function. \end{proof}
+Since it is enough to prove the Cauchy property on smooth maps, we have shown that~$T \colon M \rightarrow N$ is a Cauchy time function. \end{proof}

 \begin{rem} Since the notion of inextendible causal map does not change when taking another metric in the same conformal class, the previous result applies to spaces conformally equivalent to complete pseudo-Riemannian bundles.
-In particular, when $P$ is a complete Riemannian manifold and $N$ a complete simply connected Riemannian manifold, the projection $T$ on the second factor of the product $P \times N$ is a Cauchy time function and the product $P \times N$ is globally hyperbolic.
-For instance, this tells us that when $q \geqslant 2$, the space $\ein^{p,q}$ is globally hyperbolic and that for each decomposition $\ein^{p,q} \simeq \s^p \times \s^q$, the projection on $\s^q$ is a time function. \end{rem}
+In particular, the proposition applies to the case where~$P$ is a complete Riemannian manifold,~$N$ a complete simply connected Riemannian manifold, and $M = P \times N$.
+For instance, this tells us that when~$q \geqslant 2$ and for each decomposition~$\widehat{\ein}^{p,q} \simeq \s^p \times \s^q$, the projection onto~$\s^q$ is a Cauchy time function.
+We have shown in section \ref{causaldiamondsinminkowski} that the future of a timelike Möbius sphere of dimension~$q-1$ in~$\R^{p,q}$ is conformally equivalent to~$\h^p \times \h^q$.
+This means in particular in those spaces, the projection onto~$\h^q$ is a Cauchy time function. \end{rem}

-\begin{rem} When $T : M \rightarrow N$ is a Cauchy time function, the inextendible causal maps of $M$ are all global sections $s : N \rightarrow M$ of the map $T$.
-In particular, taking a complete pseudo-riemannian bundle which does not admit a section gives us an example of a spacetime which does not verify property $(A)$.
-The Hopff bundle $\s^3 \rightarrow \s^2$ is such a space.
-Non-trivial complete pseudo-riemannian bundles which verify property $(A)$ include but are not limited to tangent bundles on a simply connected Riemannian space endowed with the corresponding Sasaki metric.
-It is not known wether the topological obstruction to the existence of a section is the only obstruction to property $(A)$ on a complete pseudo-riemannian bundle. \end{rem}
+\begin{rem} When~$T \colon M \rightarrow N$ is a Cauchy time function, the inextendible causal maps of~$M$ are all equivalent to global sections~$s \colon N \rightarrow M$ of the map~$T$.
+In particular, taking a complete Riemannian bundle which does not admit a section gives us an example of a spacetime with trivial causality.
+The Hopf bundle~$\s^3 \rightarrow \s^2$ is such a space.
+Non-trivial complete Riemannian bundles with non-trivial causality include but are not limited to tangent bundles on a simply connected Riemannian space endowed with the corresponding Sasaki metric.
+It is not known whether the topological obstruction to the existence of a section is the only obstruction to non-trivial causality on a complete Riemannian bundle. \end{rem}

-We have shown in \ref{causaldiamonds} that the future of a timelike mobius sphere of dimension $q-1$ in $\R^{p,q}$ is conformally equivalent to $\h^p \times \h^q$.
-This means in particular that those spaces are globally hyperbolic with the projection unto $\h^q$ as a time function.
-From this we can deduce two results.

-\begin{coro} Let $P$ be a complete Riemannian manifold and $N$ a simply connected Riemannian manifold.
-The projection on the second coordinates on the pseudo-Riemannian product $M = P \times N$ is a Cauchy time function. \end{coro}
+\begin{coro} Let~$P$ be a complete Riemannian manifold and~$N$ a simply connected Riemannian manifold.
+The projection on the second factor on the pseudo-Riemannian product~$M = P \times N$ is a Cauchy time function. \end{coro}